Vacuum Tower Telescope

-The Vacuum Tower Telescope is an evacuated-optics solar telescope located at the Teide Observatory on Tenerife in the Canary Islands.
+The Vacuum Tower Telescope (VTT) is an evacuated-optics solar telescope located at the Teide Observatory on Tenerife in the Canary Islands.
 It is operated by the Kiepenheuer-Institut für Sonnenphysik (KIS).

 It was built between 1983 and 1986, with first light in 1988.
 It has a 70 cm primary mirror and a focal length of 46 m.
-Thanks to an adaptive optics system KAOS (Kiepenheuer-institute Adaptive Optic System), in operation since spring 2000, it is able to resolve details down to 0.2 arc seconds (150 km) on the Sun's surface.
+Thanks to an adaptive optics system KAOS (KKiepenheuer-institute ADaptive OOptic SSystem), in operation since spring 2000, it is able to resolve details down to 0.2 arc seconds (150 km) on the Sun's surface.

 Description

 The VTT and the GREGOR are operated by four German institutes: the Astrophysikalisches Institut Potsdam, the Kiepenheuer-Institut für Sonnenphysik (Freiburg, chair), the Max-Planck-Institut für Sonnensystemforschung (Lindau), and the Universitäts-Sternwarte Göttingen.
 The telescope is used for scientific observations from mid-April through mid-December.
 Typically 30 to 40 observing campaigns are carried out every year.